 Due to the complexity and cost pressure involved, e-tailers must strive to either prevent returns or at least establish efficient returns processes.
 Prevention involves the creation of measures to stop returns at source and improve the chances for ‘first-time right’ orders.
 This includes virtual fitting systems, video chats with customers, artificial intelligence, and vouchers and discounts if a customer doesn’t issue a return.

 For items still being returned, e-tailers must implement effective warehouse processes.
 These include setting up local processing centres (to be closer to customers and reduce transport costs), the outsourcing of returns handling, as well as offering customers the possibility to try on their clothes at a pick-up point, such as in a store.
 This also increases the potential for a shopper to make additional purchases.

 The final option is warehouse automation.
 For good reason, 46% of retailers are planning to automate their returns handling in the next two years and this is being given the highest priority of all warehouse processes.
-If returns have to happen, companies want to handle them efficiently and effectively.
+If returns have to happen, companies want to handle them efficiently.
 Automated material handling systems can make tremendous improvements in this area.

 At the initial point of entry, returned items can be easily introduced to the system by Vanderlande’s sortation systems, such as the CROSSORTER.
 Shuttle systems (ADAPTO, for example) are ideal for compact storage, especially if you need a storage area the size of ten football fields to store returns!

 Our AIRPICK solution, which uses a pocket sorter, also enables easy returns processing, because items are handled directly and made automatically available for new customers.
 Not only can returned goods be seamlessly combined with regular stock, but the returned item can even be prioritised and dispatched first during order picking.